Nat3z/OpenGameInstaller/web/src/pages/docs/guide/downloading.md

 > [!WARNING]
 > This client misses some features that other clients have (such as VPN binding), so we recommend to use this client when you want a seamless experience without needing extra setup.

+## Choosing a Torrent Client

+When choosing a torrent client, you should consider some factors:

+1. What are the DMCA laws in your country?
+1. Do you want privacy when torrenting?
+1. Are you willing to pay for a premium service?

+Simply put, if you are in a country with strict DMCA laws or you want privacy when torrenting, we recommend to use a premium cloud downloading service.
+Great options include Real-Debrid, Premiumize, and TorBox.
+If you aren't interested in cloud downloading but still want privacy, we recommend to pay for an external VPN and use qBittorrent (with proper VPN binding).
+Otherwise, if you just want a seamless experience with OpenGameInstaller, we recommend to use WebTorrent as it is built into the app and requires no setup.